ocissor/Video-Engagement-Analysis/README.md

 # File Descriptions

-	•box_plot.ipynb - Contains the code for the box plot show in the paper.
+	•box_plot.ipynb - Contains the code for the box plot.

-	•PCA_WACV_DATASET.ipynb - Contains the code for the PCA plot show in the paper.
+	•PCA_WACV_DATASET.ipynb - Contains the code for the PCA plot.

-	•TSNE_plots.ipynb - Contains the code for the TSNE plot show in the paper.
+	•TSNE_plots.ipynb - Contains the code for the TSNE plot.

 	•CNN_based_Engagement_Analysis.ipynb - Contains the code for the CNN based implementation technique.